dotkernel/development/docs/book/v2/faq.md

 From either your terminal or file explorer, navigate to your home directory (`/home/<your-username>/`).

-Using your preferred text editor, open the file: `.bash_profile` (if it does not exist, creat it first).
+Using your preferred text editor, open the file: `.bash_profile` (if it does not exist, create it first).

 Move to the end of the file and enter on a new line: